billbuchanan/appliedcrypto/unit04_public_key/lab/README.md

-Which number format is used to display the information on the attributes:
+How many bits does the RSA modulus have, and how many bits are used for the two prime numbers.
+What is the value of e?

 ### B.4
-Let’s now secure the encrypted key with 3-DES:
+Let’s now secure the encrypted key with 128-bit AES (and based on a key generated from a passphrase):
 ```
-openssl rsa -in private.pem -des3 -out key3des.pem
+openssl rsa -in private.pem -aes128 -out keyaes.pem
 ```